airbnb/knowledge-repo/docs/workflows/writing.rst

   $ knowledge_repo --repo knowledge_data_repo add ~/Documents/my_first_knowledge_post.md -p projects/test_knowledge

-The `-p` flag specifies the location of the post in the knowledge data repository - in this case, `knowledge_data_repo/projects/test_knowledge`.
-The `-p` flag does not need to be specified if `path` is included in the header of the knowledge post.
+The :code:`-p` flag specifies the location of the post in the knowledge data repository - in this case, `knowledge_data_repo/projects/test_knowledge`.
+The :code:`-p` flag does not need to be specified if `path` is included in the header of the knowledge post.

 Updating
 ^^^^^^^^

-To update an existing knowledge post, pass the `--update` flag to the `add` command.
+To update an existing knowledge post, pass the :code:`--update` flag to the `add` command.
 This will allow the add operation to override exiting knowledge posts.

 .. code-block:: shell